Saalfeld (Saale) station: History

 After German reunification, the importance of the station was restored.
 In 1994/95 the Saal Railway and Franconian Forest Railway were electrified and the second track were restored.
-Today it is the only direct ICE route between Berlin and Munich, while the importance of the second line via Hof has declined.
+For 17 years from 2000, it was the only direct ICE route between Berlin and Munich, while the importance of the second line via Hof has declined.
 In the following years, the station was upgraded to support modern long-distance traffic and received, among other things, three new and fully accessible platforms.
 The entrance building was renovated and extended.

-The completion of the Nuremberg–Erfurt high-speed line will lead to Saalfeld—along with Jena and the Bavarian station of Lichtenfels—losing their ICE stops in favour of Erfurt.
-There are also plans to restore the six kilometre-long Hell Valley Railway over the former inner German border, which would connect Saalfeld and Hof again.
+The completion of the Nuremberg–Erfurt high-speed line in 2017 lead to Saalfeld—along with Jena and the Bavarian station of Lichtenfels—losing their ICE stops to Erfurt.

 The marshalling yard to the east of the passenger station is closed.

 Operations

-The following services stop at the station (2019):
+The following services stop at the station (2023):